SOURCE The Yardbirds concert at Hal-Baby's in Denver, US

 Write a review

-add to journal
+add to favourite concert

-- reviews: 1
+-

-- photos: 0
+-

-Fans' concert reviews write a review
+Fans concert reviews write a review

 I was there, in front with my girlfriend.
 Hal Baby's was a converted grocery store with a capacity I'm guessing (standing) of less than 500.
 It was HOT.
 There was no cooling in the building, and the place was packed.
 Probably around 90deg+ inside.
 Almost dangerous and certainly "claustrophobic."